reedessick/autorestart/README.md

 # autorestart

-a small library of scripts that monitor and automatically restart processes.
+A small library of scripts that monitor and automatically restart processes.

+Based on standard Python packages and [psutil](https://psutil.readthedocs.io/en/latest/).